tipthederiver/Math-7243-2020/segmentation.md

 This project used the [OASIS1](https://www.oasis-brains.org/) dataset to perform automatic segmentation of the ventricles.
 Students used 3D slicer to construct a large dataset of 3D ventricular segmentations from volumetric MRI data.
 The group then constructed a 3D UNET that takes in a piece of MRI data and returns a 3D segmented volume.
 The main issues with this project were in data handling, as the data set has few members (100) but each data point (MRI) is 12 MB.
 Down-sampling, memory handling and a carefully constructed network were required to train a network capable of proper segmentation.

-This project is on goin and the current source code can be found here on [the github page](https://github.com/tipthederiver/Math-7243-2020/tree/master/Segmentation).
+This project is on going and the current source code can be found here on [the github page](https://github.com/tipthederiver/Math-7243-2020/tree/master/Segmentation).

 ## Surgery Planing for External Ventricular Drain: